gaellafond/time-tracker/README.md

 ## Compilation

 The project is built using the `make` command.
 To run this `make` command you will need a Linux/Unix environment.
-On Windows you can still do development using an Apache webserver, just not the build packaging process.
+On Ms Windows you can still do development using an Apache webserver, just not the build packaging process.

 The build creates a compiled HTML file that can be used without a web server like Apache.